msayson/msayson.github.io/_posts/2019-05-27-financial-checklist-moving-to-us.markdown

 If you have a driver's license from BC, you can transfer it to a Washington driver's license without taking a test since the driving laws are so similar, [*if you transfer your license within 30 days*](https://www.dol.wa.gov/driverslicense/moving.html) of moving to Washington.
 After 30 days, you need to take the test like anyone who is starting without a driver's license.

+To get a Washington driver's license, you'll need to bring proof of identify such as your non-Washington driver's license, your SSN (yes, that again), proof of residency such as a bank statement that includes your US address, and payment for the license.
 Check your state's department of licensing website for the latest requirements.

-To get a Washington driver's license, you'll need to bring proof of identify such as your non-Washington driver's license, your SSN (yes, that again), proof of residency such as a bank statement that includes your US address, and payment for the license.

 The waiting lines at licensing offices are notoriously slow, so make sure you have enough time set aside on that day as well as all of the prerequisites checked off.
 You can pre-fill your application at https://www.dol.wa.gov to speed up the process.

-The first time I went, I spent a couple of hours lining up only to find out that I wouldn't be able to transfer the license that day because I hadn't received my SSN yet.
-There is a way to start the license transfer before getting your SSN, but it's a much more complicated process that takes longer than just waiting for the SSN.
+The first time I went, I spent a couple of hours in line only to find out that I wouldn't be able to transfer the license because I hadn't received my SSN yet.
+There is a way to start the license transfer without it, but it's a more complicated process that takes longer than just waiting for the SSN.

 Learn from my mistakes.
 Get the SSN first.